Introduction to the Client Registry - ECR.01

 Authorized users accessing the Client Registry can:

-- retrieve a person's demographic information (i.e., name, date of birth, and address) by using the PHN; and
+- Find a patient’s demographic information (e.g. name, date of birth, and address) and confirm MSP eligibility by using PHN

 Note: Terms such as client, person, individual, or candidate are commonly used regarding the Client Registry and may be used to refer to your patient.